vedal/audio_spec_vqvae/README.md

-## Unsupervised Audio Spectrogram Compression using Vector Quantized Autoencoders
+# Unsupervised Audio Spectrogram Compression using Vector Quantized Autoencoders

 | [report](http://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A1376201&dswid=4801) |

 ### Overview
-Tensorflow implementation of Unsupervised Audio Spectrogram Compression using Vector Quantized Autoencoders.
-Using this framework allows for compressing a short `.wav` sound file into a compact, discrete representation, and reconstruct it again.
-The method relies on an input pipeline which preprocesses the sound into an intermediate "spectrogram" representation, as well as an estimated inverse operation for post-processing.
+Tensorflow implementation of Unsupervised Audio Spectrogram Compression using Vector Quantized Autoencoders, which compresses (encodes) a short sound files into a compact, discrete representation, and decompresses it to a waveform again.
+The method relies on an intermediate "spectrogram" representation.
+An gradient-based approximate inverse-STFT is included for generating a sound waveform from the reconstructed spectrogram.

+For additional details, please see the [report](http://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A1376201&dswid=4801).

 ![error-freq-reponse](images/error-freq-response.jpg)